 With a continuous steam rating of 40g/minute and shots of 210g, this irons vital statistics back-up user consensus.
 Bosch has a good brand reputation and owners of the TDA3022GB, echo this.
 Feedback includes, that it doesn’t drip, the cleaning functions work and that it glides well.
 Plus, the 3m cord gives extra flexibility.

-Bosch quality costs a little more.
+Bosch quality may cost a little more.
 But if this model is within your budget – it’s worth the extra cash – it won’t disappoint.

 BOSCH TDA3022GB | WEIGHT: 1.4kg | POWER: 2850w | CORD LENGTH: 3m | TANK: 320ml | CONTINUOUS STEAM: 40g/min | STEAM SHOT: 210g | WARRANTY: 2 years